pasewalck/insta2events/README.md

 ## Implemented Specs & Features

 - Scrape specified Instagram accounts and hashtags.
-- Analyze images using OCR.
-- Run specified LLMs on the captions and, optionally, OCR output of scraped and analyzed content.
+- Run specified LLMs on the captions and images.
 - All steps of this process are saved in a `sync.pkl` file, and results are output to `.json` files in the corresponding posts directories.